-I am a registered BACP therapist and have been offering an affordable counselling service to individuals for well over thirteen years.
+I am a registered M(BACP) Counsellor/ Psychotherapist and have been offering an affordable counselling service to individuals for well over fifteen years.
 I have extensive experience of counselling both Adults and Young people.
-I also offer Couples and marital/relationship counselling.
+I also offer Couples and Marital/relationship counselling.
 My practice is based at home and I provide a quiet, caring, confidential and non-judgemental setting that allows a person to work through their difficulties and think about things in an alternative way.
 I offer the flexibility of in person therapy, or online and telephone counselling so the individual has the option to choose from the above.
 There is flexibility for those who are unable to travel to their appointment so my sessions can be accessed from anywhere within the UK.

 I have undergone personal therapy myself and so my experience as a therapist has been gained through my own awareness as well as from working with my clients.
 I am able to relate to people from a wide range of social and ethnic backgrounds.
 In my therapy case load I have offered counselling in a variety of areas including: anxiety, abuse, addiction, bi-polar disorder, bullying, bereavement, cancer, depression, domestic violence, disability, dementia, family conflict, identity issues, low self-esteem, loss, post-natal depression, relationship issues, work related stress, self-harm, terminal illness and trauma.
 I have worked at a local NHS hospital trust for eight years offering short term therapy both to cancer patients, their carers and those with other mental health issues.

 Counselling - what can it offer you?